TASC Practice Tests and Free Study Guides

 - Mechanics – This includes basic writing technicalities such as capitalization, punctuation, and possessives.

-TASC Mathematics The Mathematics test focuses on mathematical abilities that contribute to college and career readiness.
+TASC Mathematics The TASC Math test focuses on mathematical abilities that contribute to college and career readiness.
 Calculator usage is permitted for only the second half of the test.
 The main focus of this subtest is on mathematical reasoning skills.
 These reasoning skills are assessed through basic math questions, word problems, algebra, and geometry.
-For more information on the TASC Math test and what the test entails, visit our TASC Math Practice page.
+For more information on the TASC Math test and what the test entails, and for even more TASC test practice visit our TASC Math Practice page.

 TASC Science The TASC Science test assesses students according to the Next Generation Science Standards (NGSS).
 The test centers around the follow subjects: